Marvel Star Chris Evans Says He Thinks About Quitting Acting All The Time

 Chris Evans, or Captain America/Steve Rogers as he’s known to many fans of the Marvel Cinematic Universe, revealed earlier today that he often considers quitting acting.

-Evans and former co-star Scarlett Johansson sat down to chat about their respective careers and friendship in a segment of Variety Studio: Actors on Actors.
+Evans and former co-star Scarlett Johansson sat down to chat about their respective careers — and their friendship — in a segment of Variety Studio: Actors on Actors.

 If you’re a Marvel fan, then you know that Evans wrapped his Captain America storyline in this year’s mega-hit film, Avengers: Endgame.
-Last year, he tweeted what “an honor” it has been for him to play Steve Rogers for almost a decade.
+Last year, he tweeted what “an honor” it had been for him to play Steve Rogers for almost a decade.

 During their Actors on Actors interview, Johansson asked Evans what he’s looking for in future projects now that he’s free from his Disney contract.
 Evans’ response may shock some of his most diehard fans.